 Addressing money in your church shouldn’t just be about your needs in ministry.

+The concept here is simple.
 If you help people plan their personal financial future, you’ll have a better future as a church.

 There are multiple Christ-centered financial management courses and programs out there for churches.